MicrosoftLearning/mslearn-azure-ml/Instructions/08-Script-command-job.md

 1. Select the &#9655;&#9655; icon at the top of the notebook to **save and run the script in the terminal**.
 1. The script is initiated by the command **python train-classification-model.py** and the output should be shown below the command.

-   > **Note:** If the script returns an ImportError for libstdc++6, run the following commands on the terminal before running the script again:
+   > **Note:** If the script returns an ImportError for libstdc++6, run the following commands in the terminal before running the script again:
    > ```python
    > sudo add-apt-repository ppa:ubuntu-toolchain-r/test
    > sudo apt-get update